Opuntia microdasys subsp. rufida (Engelm.) U. Guzmán & Mandujano.

 Blind Prickly Pear, Blind Pear, Cow Blinder, Cinnamon Cactus, Clock Face Cactus, Cactus Red Bunny Ears, Cinnamon Pear, Cinnamon Bunny Ears

-Opuntia microdasys subsp. rufida is an upright and spreading, much branched cactus up to 5 feet (1.5 m) tall.
+Opuntia microdasys subsp. rufida, also known as Opuntia rufida, is a much-branched cactus that forms a dense shrub up to 5 feet (1.5 m) tall.
 Stems are jointed into fleshy, rounded pads that are various in color, from lucid purple when young to glacous blue with age.
-The glochids are densely arrayed, grayish to reddish brown, rarely with spines.
-The flowers are yellow to bright orange-red and up to 3 inches (7.5 cm) in diameter.
-The fruit is rounded, fleshy, with very short spines, yellow-green ripening to red and 1 inch (2.5 cm) long.
+Glochids are densely arrayed, grayish to reddish brown.
+Flowers are yellow to bright orange-red and up to 3 inches (7.5 cm) in diameter.
+Fruits are rounded, fleshy, with very short spines, yellow-green ripening to red and 1 inch (2.5 cm) long.

 How to Grow and Care